 She has reported from more than 15 countries across Asia, sub-Saharan Africa, Central America and the Middle East.
 Her work has been translated into several languages.

 She has received multiple reporting fellowships from the United Nations Foundation and the National Press Foundation.
-She is a grantee with the South Asia Journalists Association which is supporting her work in 2017, and the International Reporting Project.
+She is a grantee with the South Asia Journalists Association and the International Reporting Project.
 She is part of the Fuller Project's 2018 Global Women's Issues Reporting Team and a fellow at Health Systems Global.
 Sophie is a journalism mentor at Coalition for Women in Journalism.